 There is an increasing need for analysing the demand for skills in the labour market.
 While most studies aggregate skills in groups or use available proxies for them, the authors analyse the demand by employers for individual competences.
 Such an analysis better reflects reality because companies usually require job candidates to have particular competences, rather than generally defined groups of skills.
 However, no method exists to analyse on a large scale which competences are required by employers.
 At a detailed level, there are hundreds of competences; thus, this demand cannot be measured in a sample survey.
 The authors propose a method for conducting a continuous and efficient analysis of the demand for competences of prospective employees.
-The method involves collecting internet job offers and analysing them with data mining and text analysis tools.
-The authors use this method to analyse transversal competences in the Polish labour market between November 2012 and December 2015.
-In performing this analysis, they refer to the detailed European Commission classification of transversal competences.
-Their findings indicate that of the general groups of competences, companies typically required only certain competences-especially 'language and communication competences'-while neglecting others.
-The number of job candidate requirements was counter-cyclical; that is, the number of requirements increased during recessions and decreased during economic expansions.
-However, the structure of the competences demanded did not change during the analysed period, which suggests that the structure tends to be relatively stable, at least over the business cycle.
-This method can be used continuously.
-Various institutions can analyse and publish up-to-date information on the current demand for competences, as well as on trends in this demand.
+The method involves collecting online job offers and analysing them with data mining and text analysis tools.
+The authors use this method to analyse transversal competences in the Polish labour market.
+Their findings indicate that companies typically required only certain competences-especially 'language and communication competences'-while neglecting others.
+The number of job candidate requirements was counter-cyclical.
+However, the structure of the competences demanded did not change during the analysed period.

-JEL: I20, J63
+JEL I20 J63

-Keywords: online data; skill demand; text analysis; vacancy market; worker competence; worker competency
+Keywords Online data; skill demand; text analysis; vacancy market; worker competence; worker competency